brianamarie/partner-bootcamp-actions/README.md

    - Issues
    - Member
 1. Download the **private key** from the app
-1. Click the green **Install** button on the top left of the app page.
+1. Go to the app's public page, and click the green **Install** button on the top left of the app page.
 You should play it safe and install this app on an empty dummy repository for now!

 ---